michael-kelleher/Interactive-Lab-Hub/Lab 6/README.md

 - Security system.
 Using capactive touch sensors, send a message to the network when an object that shoudln't be touched is touched so security can be alerted.
 - Crowd sourced poetry and/or storytelling platform.
 - Busy Light so that people in distinct locations can just press a button and notify friends/family that they are busy without having to send a text message.
-- Distributed gardening systemt hat senses the humidity in the soil, measures the temperature, and utilizes a video camera to detect insects to collect data on a garden's status.
+- Distributed gardening system that senses the humidity in the soil, measures the temperature, and utilizes a video camera to detect insects to collect data on a garden's status.
 That gets collected and shared to gardeners device
 - Stick on speakers that provide wayfinding reminders to older adualts/ people with cognitive disabilities.

 Scenario sketches for the ideas explored above: